Oklahoma GOP likens vaccine mandates to persecution of Jews

 “To compare the actions taken by Nazi Germany to a public health discussion is ill-informed and inappropriate,” Clark said.
 “An apology is really appropriate, and it shows leadership and sensitivity to the harmful impact this has made.”

-John Bennett, the party’s new chairman, didn’t immediately respond to a phone message left at the party’s headquarters seeking comment.
+John Bennett, the party’s new chairman, didn’t immediately respond to a phone message left at the party’s headquarters.

+The party’s vice chairman, Shane Jemison, said Friday he wasn’t certain who created the post, but called it “beyond abhorrent.”

+“Equating the possibility of private entities requiring their employees to receive the COVID-19 vaccine to the Holocaust is beyond abhorrent, disgraceful and a gross misrepresentation of the Republican Party and its values here in Oklahoma and nationally,” he said in a written statement.

 Last month, Republican U.S. Rep. Marjorie Taylor Greene, of Georgia, apologized for comments she made comparing the required wearing of safety masks in the House to the horrors of the Holocaust.